 The current economic climate is very encouraging for entrepreneurs.
 Combining a fresh start with some creative ideas can be life-changing.
 If you are struggling financially or are a stay-at-home parent, a home business can be the perfect solution.
 Ask yourself, “If not now, when?”

-Following are some tips on how to term a dream into reality:
+Follow these tips on how to turn a dream into reality:

 - Know your strengths and weaknesses.
 If you barely passed 6th-grade math, a freelance tax consultancy may not be the best idea.
 On the other hand, if even your mother-in-law can’t stop raving about your cooking, and there is nothing you love more than baking, you have a good start with something you are passionate about.
 You can create a business by selling your wares to local bakers or larger markets.
 You can start a baking blog.